 - We encourage boys to support their school teams and to be dressed in the school’s uniform while doing so.

-- We expect barracking to be enthusiastic but not to be fanatical or designed to heckle or belittle or disturb the opponents.
+- We expect barracking to be enthusiastic, but not to be fanatical or designed to heckle, belittle or disturb the opponents.
 For example, barracking, for or against, during a kick at goal is always bad sportsmanship.
 Boys should be encouraged to barrack for their school rather than for an individual team member.
 Booing, whistling, playing or beating musical instruments are in bad taste and wholly unacceptable.

 - Vocal support for any team should never encourage violence or rough or illegal play.